 - Gun Porn: They were very serious about their standard firearm early on, but this was toned down later (probably due to the extra work required to keep model guns in operative condition).

 - Hand Cannon: The BW-01 Dictator.
-It says something when the all-round most effective weapon available to Blue Swat is their handgun, and they've got access to a missile launcher.
+It says something when the all-round most effective weapon available to the Blue SWAT team is their handgun, and they've got access to a missile launcher.

 - Human Popsicle: When Sig, desperate for a way to move around on Earth without suspicion, took over his current body, he made sure it was that of a brain-dead man frozen for organ donation reasons.

 - Lighter and Softer: Suddenly turned to this around midway through, for different reasons than Chouriki Sentai Ohranger.
 Apparently, it was having trouble attracting the targeted child audience (but was doing fine with older fans).
 As such, more conventional superhero elements were introduced, such as the character of Gold-Platinum and Show getting a Mid-Season Upgrade.

 - Masquerade: The public at large isn't aware that either aliens or Blue SWAT exist, and both sides work to keep it that way.
 The Space Mafia does so because they're severely outnumbered, while Blue SWAT does so for more mundane reasons.

-- Named Weapons: While it's really standard convention for guns to have names, Blue Swat's standard sidearm is the BW-01 Dictator.
+- Named Weapons: While it's really standard convention for guns to have names, Blue Swat's standard sidearm is the BW-01, codenamed Dictator.